15 Alibaba Scams: How to Avoid Alibaba Scams/Fraud?

 In Alibaba’s business platform, a supplier with the title gold supplier can be trusted.
 The title means that the supplier has a premium paid account status; hence they are genuine.
 Some scammers on Alibaba cannot afford these payments; therefore, you can quickly know they are not real and can’t be trusted.

-2. Verified Suppliers
+2. Use Verified Suppliers

 When you find a supplier with the title “Verified Supplier,” it means that the recommended bureau has conducted an inspection on the manufacturers’ firm and verified that they are genuinely carrying out the business.
 You can check if a supplier has been verified by checking their profile logo and analyzing why they got their verification.

-3. Trade Assurances
+3. Use Trade Assurances

 You can check whether a supplier has been accepting all trade assurances before getting into business with them.
 The platform is used by Alibaba to place and manage orders and payments.
 You can use the sign to predict if a supplier is trustworthy or not.

-4. Check the suppliers’ transaction History/Level
+4. Check the Suppliers’ Transaction History/Level

 You can always check the supplier transaction history on Alibaba because it’s indicated by an orange diamond next to its name.
 It’s an easy way to see the performance or financial capacity before doing business with them.
 You can also use the information to find out if the supplier is genuine or not.

-5. Check out the reviews and Ratings
+5. Check Out the Reviews and Ratings

 It is normal to have your doubts when you are doing business with an Alibaba vendor.
 One of the safest ways to check if the supplier conducts quality services is through the reviews clients leave on the suppliers’ profile.
 Through the ratings and feedback nowadays, you can access the performance of a supplier.
 It’s also a great way of determining how genuine a customer is.
 Through other customer experiences, you can predict how satisfied you will be after getting the same supplier’s services.

-6. Factory Inspections
+6. Do Factory Inspections

 One of the safest ways to conduct a perfect background check on a manufacturer is by going through their factory inspection reports.
 It’s among the easiest ways of telling whether the supplier is genuine or not.
 You can check whether the company does the services stated on their Alibaba profile and how efficient these services depend on customers’ feedback.